erthward/phen_asynch/README.md

 ## overview:
-This repo contains all the code used to produce the analysis in "Global phenology maps reveal patterns of regional divergence, intercontinental convergence, and climate-independent tropical asynchrony" (Terasaki Hart et al. 2022), chapter 3 of Drew E. Terasaki Hart's PhD dissertation.
+This repo contains all the code used to produce the analysis in "Global phenology maps reveal the diversity, convergence, and asynchrony of ecosystem function" (Terasaki Hart et al. 2024), chapter 3 of Drew E. Terasaki Hart's PhD dissertation.

 # < PUT CITATION HERE >